Adult Non-Credit Language Course Instructors

 Joana D’Arc Catao, Portuguese

 Joana was born in Piauí, which is a state in the northeast region of Brazil.
 She got her teaching associate degree in 1991, and then worked for an elementary school.
 Having an opportunity to work for a federal bank, she earned a technical degree in accountancy.
 Joana moved to São Paulo in 1995, where she worked at Johnson & Johnson, and studied architecture and urbanism.

 In September 2007, Joana moved to Wisconsin because her husband was transferred from PCMC Brazil to PCMC USA.
 This was a huge change and challenge in her life because she didn’t speak any English.
 It made her believe that it is possible to learn a language when you are determined and persistent.

 It has been a great experience since she has learned another language and culture.
-Joana is married and has a 13-year-old son.
+Joana is married and has a teenage son.

 Joana and her family have met very friendly people, and they like living in America.
 She is excited and passionate to teach her mother language to others.

 Oksana is a certified foreign languages and ESL instructor in the state of Wisconsin.
 She is fluent in Ukrainian, Russian and English languages.
 Her teaching degree was obtained at the Pedagogical University in Ukraine majoring in Ukrainian language and literature and English language.
 After moving to the United States, she began to work as a Russian interpreter for Green Bay Public Schools.
 Currently, she works at the Howard-Suamico School District as an ESL teacher and an adjunct instructor at Northeast Wisconsin Technical College.
 She is passionate about other cultures and languages, and is open to share about her own culture and traditions.